chyyuu/os_kernel_lab/README.md

 * [x] switch the code of chapter 6 and chapter 7
 * [x] support signal mechanism in chapter 7/8(only works for apps with a single thread)
 * [x] Add boards/ directory and support rustdoc, for example you can use `cargo doc --no-deps --open` to view the documentation of a crate
+* [x] code of chapter 9: device drivers based on interrupts, including UART, block, keyboard, mouse, gpu devices
+* [x] add CI autotest and doc in github
 ### Todo(High priority)

-* [ ] review documentation, current progress: 5/9
+* [ ] review documentation, current progress: 8/9
-* [ ] support user-level sync primitives in chapter 8
-* [ ] code of chapter 9: device drivers based on interrupts, including UART and block devices
 * [ ] use old fs image optionally, do not always rebuild the image
-* [ ] add new system calls: getdents64/fstat
 * [ ] shell functionality improvement(to be continued...)
 * [ ] give every non-zero process exit code an unique and clear error type
 * [ ] effective error handling of mm module
+* [ ] add more os functions for understanding os conecpts and principles
 ### Todo(Low priority)

 * [ ] rewrite practice doc and remove some inproper questions